Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 It’s also beautiful and home to a series of waterfalls and natural pools that are perfect for swimming and exploring.

 Children will love the chance to cool off in the refreshing water and climb over the rocks.
 For adults, tickets to the main areas are €20; and for children over 7, tickets are €12.
-Children under 7 can enter free of charge.
+Children under 7 again can enter free of charge.

 Blue Cave Croatia